openpreserve/scape/pt-mapred/README.md

 Having Hadoop set up you can run CLIWrapper:

-    hadoop jar {path-to-jar} -i {input-file-with-command-lines} -t {toolspec-name} -a {action-id}
+    hadoop jar {path-to-jar} -i {input-file-with-command-lines} -t {toolspec-name} -a {action-id} -p {processor}

 CLIWrapper
 ----------

 This wrapper depends essentially on eu.scape_project.pit.invoke.processor (Subproject xa-pit), which wraps command-line tools for invocation through Toolspec actions.
-It takes a Toolspec name and an action id and creates the Processor.
+It takes a Toolspec name and an action id and creates the Processor (use "toolspec" or "taverna" as input argument).

 So these two parameters are one part of a MapReduce Job's input.
 The other part is a text file listing command-lines with various arguments for the specified Toolspec/action-id.
 See an example here: https://github.com/openplanets/scape/blob/master/pt-mapred/files/hinput.txt (ignore comment lines).